theobald-software/helpcenter.theobald-software.github.io/includes/components/report/report-columns-define.md

 #### Header pattern

-Enter a search pattern (e.g., *Created on*) to detect the table header.
+Enter a search pattern to detect the table header, e.g., *Created on*.
-The {{ report }} {{ component }} scans the report output for this pattern and uses the complete line this pattern occurs in as the report header.
+The {{ report }} {{ component }} scans the report output for this pattern and uses the row that contains this pattern as the report header.
+Alternatively, right-click the row that you want to use as a header and select **Select as header** from the context menu.

 This setting is usually not required if the report's columns can be [detected automatically](report-columns-define.md/#define-columns-automatically) and *Dynamic column widths and offsets* is active in the main window of the {{ component }}.

-Rows that contain the header pattern displayed in a blue font in the preview section.
+<span style="color:blue">Rows that contain the header pattern displayed in a blue font in the preview section.</span>

 #### Skip row pattern